 Since its creation in 1998, NYWF has presented ‘writing’ in its broadest sense through panels, discussions, workshops, launches, performances, readings, installations, and more.
 Our program combines practical skill-building sessions with social events, interactive projects, writing showcases and collaborations.

 National Young Writers’ Festival takes place on the land of the Awabakal and Worimi peoples in Newcastle, NSW.
-We acknowledge and pay respect to the Awabakal and Worimi people on whose land our festival was born; and many, many other First Nations Peoples as the traditional custodians of the unceded lands on which the festival occurs this year.
-We pay respect to elders, past, present and emerging.
-We acknowledge the resilience of their continuing cultures.
+We acknowledge and pay respect to the Awabakal and Worimi people on whose land our festival was born.
+We pay respect to Elders past and present and we acknowledge the resilience of their continuing cultures.
 This always was, always is, always will be Aboriginal land.

 Matthew Tomich is a writer, broadcaster and musician based in Boorloo (Perth), Western Australia.
 His writing has been published in Voiceworks, Noisey, The West Australian and in various street press publications, including Beat, The Brag, X-Press and The Music.
 He was an artist at the Emerging Writers’ Festival and NYWF in 2014.